tada5hi/vuecs/README.md

 # Vue-Layout-Navigation 🏝

 This repository contains:
-- vue templates
+- vuex store plugin 🏦
-  - to render navigation components
+    - to hold the current navigation components for each tier.
-- vuex store plugin
+- vue templates ⛩
-  - to hold the current components of each tier
+  - to render navigation components from the vuex store
-- (nuxt-) middleware
+- (nuxt-) middleware 🚧
-  - to init layout according meta properties instead of route.
+  - to initialize navigation components according meta properties or by url, if no meta data is available.

 **Table of Contents**